So ya think ya want to be a bird photographer?

 When it is hot while shooting you will sweat, NO amount of antiperspirant is strong enough.
 Your brow will sweat and it will run down into your eyes blinding you temporarily.
 Carry a kerchief, wipe your eyes as needed.

-Carry an extra set of clothes and shoes for days you really get down & dirty shooting or you may have to make the drive home smelling like seagull poop.
+Carry an extra set of clothes and shoes for days you really get down & dirty shooting or you may have to make the drive home smelling like bird poop.
 At the very least carry a heavy towel to toss over your car seat or it may end up smelling like an old tuna can.

 If you are shooting up at birds for long periods of time invest in a heating pad because your shoulders will scream at you.
 Or buy a partnership into a local massage parlor.